Shannoncaye/blissful-chaos/README.md

-# blissful-chaos
-designing web page to collect donations for non-profit organization
+Amazingly Affordable Repair & Renovations,  LLC designing web page to advertise the company services, allow clients to schedule an estimate,  schedule a job, sign service agreement, or contract,  make payments on their bill, etc.